Post-judgment Modifications Are Always Possible

 - It has been at least three years since the child support judgment was entered:

-- There has been at least a 10 percent change in how much impact the child support modification would have on payments; and
+- There have been at least a 10 percent change in how much impact the child support modification would have on payments; and

 - The change in financial circumstances is not temporary.

 However, it is also possible to seek a child support modification whenever there has been a material change in a relevant financial circumstance.
 For example, if work-related income, child health care expenses, or child education-related expenses have changed by at least 15 percent, Utah may allow for a child support modification.

 Modifying spousal support also requires material and substantial change in circumstances.
 However, there is also an additional requirement: the change must not have been reasonably foreseeable at the time of the divorce.

 For example, if a couple decides to seek a divorce when they are both 62 years old, and then the spouse that owes spousal support retires three years later, it is unlikely that a Utah court would allow a spousal support modification.
 In that scenario, the retirement was probably highly foreseeable.
 Therefore, it is likely that is was already accounted for at the time of the divorce and it was already priced into the spousal support arrangement.

 Contact An Experienced Salt Lake City Divorce Attorney

 Ultimately, modifications are available to help address changing circumstances.
 If you are seeking a modification, or your former spouse is seeking one, it is important that you speak to an experienced Salt Lake City attorney immediately.